hapax/hapax.github.io/assets/bhqc.md

 The question is: what happens to the information it was storing?
-Hawking's calculations suggest that the glow of the black hole is essentially *random*, a noisy, uninformative shine like the light from a hot coal or an incandenscent light bubl.
+Hawking's calculations suggest that the glow of the black hole is essentially *random*, a noisy, uninformative shine like the light from a hot coal or an incandenscent light bulb.
-In other words, when the black hole forms it swallows up data about the collapsed bits, and the only thing that emerges is a noisy glow before it disappears altogether, taking its secrets to the grave.

 But recall that quantum computers operate in a *reversible* fashion.